Alcohol Use Disorder in Veterans and Active-Duty Military

 • [5] Walter, Kristen H, Levine, Jordan A, Highfill-McRoy, Robyn M et al. (2018).
 "Prevalence of Posttraumatic Stress Disorder and Psychological Comorbidities Among U.S. Active Duty Service Members, 2006-2013.".
 J Trauma Stress.
 DOI: 10.1002/jts.22337 [abstract-verified: yes]

-• [10] Walton, Thomas O, Graupensperger, Scott, Walker, Denise D et al. (2024).
+• [6] Walton, Thomas O, Graupensperger, Scott, Walker, Denise D et al. (2024).
 "Alcohol use disorder as a moderator of the relationship between posttraumatic stress disorder and suicidality among military personnel.".
 Alcohol Clin Exp Res (Hoboken).
-DOI: 10.1111/acer.15313 [abstract-verified: yes]
+DOI: 10.1111/acer.15313 [abstract-verified: partial]

 • [12] Willey, James, Kaboli, Peter, Holcombe, Andrea et al. (2025).
 "Impact of alcohol use disorder on inpatient hospitalizations: A comparison of outcomes between urban and rural Veterans Affairs hospitals.".
 J Hosp Med.
 DOI: 10.1002/jhm.13544 [abstract-verified: yes]